-Bringing protection to Rohingya refugees living in Bangladesh
+Bringing protection to Syrian refugees in Azraq Refugee Camp, Jordan

-A vaccine pack can stop disease from spreading with the help of UNICEF and outreach workers like Justna.
-Your gift will help to protect children from deadly but preventable disease.
+A vaccine pack can stop disease from spreading with the help of UNICEF and health workers like Dr Almanti.
+Your gift can help to protect children from deadly but preventable disease.